Enclavet/knative-local-registry/README.md

 you need to do the following in your kaniko build steps:

 ```
-cat /var/run/secrets/kubernetes.io/serviceaccount/ca.crt >> /kaniko/ssl/certs/ca-certificates.crt
+ln -s /var/run/secrets/kubernetes.io/serviceaccount/ca.crt /kaniko/ssl/certs/ca.crt
 ```

-The reason for cat instead of mount is that you presumably need access to docker hub and other external registries.
+Kaniko will pick it up alongside its default /kaniko/ssl/certs/ca-certificates.crt and accept your registry TLS.
+It could be a volumeMount instead of a shell command.

-For the Knative step that looks up image digest we might do fine with only the Kubernetes CA, and hence a plain volumeMount.
+For the Knative step that looks up image digest we might be able to do the same mount.